marjoleinF/pre/README.md

 <https://cran.r-project.org/web/packages/pre/vignettes/Tuning.html> in a
 browser.

-## Dealing with missing data
+## Dealing with missing values

-Some suggestions on how to best deal with missing data are provided in the following vignette:
+Some suggestions on how to deal with missing values are provided in the following vignette:

 ``` r
 vignette("Missingness", package = "pre")